-When our sixth child was diagnosed with Juvenile Idiopathic Arthritis six years ago, I quickly moved to a block schedule.
+When our sixth child was diagnosed with Juvenile Idiopathic Arthritis seven years ago, I quickly moved to a block schedule.
 My husband was working long hours, and I needed to accommodate the many medical appointments and day trips to the Children’s Hospital 2 ½ hours away.

 A block schedule let me keep working with my financial content clients, homeschool her when she felt well enough, and manage (just barely) our home.

 Block schedules usually mean breaking up your day into 30 minutes to two-hour blocks.
 Each day could look a bit different depending on what’s happening.